-- 1. Metadata Projects: Metadata Enhancement, Inclusive Cataloging, or Encoded Archival Description (EAD) Finding Aids - Funding for these projects will be selected based on assessment of regional or statewide value of the collections described in the narrative and through the required provided sample copies. - All Metadata Projects must conform to the minimal standards as set forth through established professional standards or by those required by the digital platform. - All EAD finding aids funded through this grant must be contributed to the Empire Archival Discovery Cooperative (Empire ADC).
+1. Metadata Projects: Metadata Enhancement, Inclusive Cataloging, or Encoded Archival Description (EAD) Finding Aids

+- Funding for these projects will be selected based on assessment of regional or statewide value of the collections described in the narrative and through the required provided sample copies. - All Metadata Projects must conform to the minimal standards as set forth through established professional standards or by those required by the digital platform. - All EAD finding aids funded through this grant must be contributed to the Empire Archival Discovery Cooperative (Empire ADC).
 EAD projects must include collection level online MARC bibliographic records loaded into the recipient's local ILS that links to the EAD.
-Links must also be added to the collection landing pages in New York Heritage as appropriate. - 2.
-Digital Projects: Contributing to New York Heritage, NYS Historic Newspapers, or Empire State Immersive Experiences - Funding for digitization projects will be selected based on assessment of regional or statewide value of the collections described in the narrative and through the required provided sample copies. - Regional and statewide value of the collection can include historical context, historical significance, and/or geographical information, giving the viewer a complete picture of the importance of the collection to the Western New York region and/or New York State. - All digitization project applications must have a transcript, OCR, or manual translation. - All digitization project applications must include a completed Copyright and Right to Use Agreement form with their grant application.
-Applicants must demonstrate either that: 1) the applicant has the right to reproduce the materials and make them available online; OR 2) the materials are in the public domain and not protected by copyright. - All digitization funded through this grant must be contributed to either New York Heritage or New York Historic Newspapers, depending on the nature of the materials to be digitized. - Projects funded also include digital exhibits and Institutional Repository set up costs up to \$4500. - Empire State Immersive Projects must include the necessary releases for documenting space. - Grant recipients must also include on institution websites links to these newly funded collections on NY Heritage, Empire Archival Discovery,
+Links must also be added to the collection landing pages in New York Heritage as appropriate. - Updating cataloging and metadata to reflect new/updated terminology as part of institutional DEI practices.

+2. Digital Projects: Contributing to New York Heritage, NYS Historic Newspapers, or Empire State Immersive Experiences

+- Funding for digitization projects will be selected based on assessment of regional or statewide value of the collections described in the narrative and through the required provided sample copies. - Regional and statewide value of the collection can include historical context, historical significance, and/or geographical information, giving the viewer a complete picture of the importance of the collection to the Western New York region and/or New York State. - All digitization project applications must have a transcript, optical character recognition (OCR), or manual translation. - All digitization project applications must include a completed Copyright and Right to Use Agreement form with their grant application.
+Applicants must demonstrate either that: 1) the applicant has the right to reproduce the materials and make them available online; OR 2) the materials are in the public domain and not protected by copyright. - All digitization funded through this grant must be contributed to either New York Heritage or New York Historic Newspapers, depending on the nature of the materials to be digitized. - Empire State Immersive Projects must include the necessary releases for documenting space. - Grant recipients must also include on institution websites links to these newly funded collections on NY Heritage, Empire Archival Discovery,